Alexismk/Notebook/README.md

 Never get a good model with anything less than 15 photos – 30 is overkill

-•	The computer identifies through colour and distance -  called tie points
+- The computer identifies through colour and distance -  called tie points
-•	tie points are matched
+- tie points are matched
+- the computer ties metadata to every image you take
+- source tracking
-•	the computer ties metadata to every image you take o	source tracking o	includes size of the image, focal depth, o	if you know that information AND overlapping point, the computer works out WHERE the camera was when you took that photograph
+- includes size of the image, focal depth,
+- if you know that information AND overlapping point, the computer works out WHERE the camera was when you took that photograph

-•	dense point cloud generated :
+- dense point cloud generated :

-chief ray is the line from the object, through the lens, to the image plate

-Intersection of many of these allows the software to work out the location of the point in space
+chief ray is the line from the object, through the lens, to the image plate Intersection of many of these allows the software to work out the location of the point in space

 Chief ray & principle of intersection, collinearity
-•	knowing the 'interior and exterior' orientation of the camera - its internal arrangements, including lens distortion, focal length and so on from the metadata bundled with the image, allows software to work out the position of the camera viz points of overlap in the images
+- knowing the 'interior and exterior' orientation of the camera - its internal arrangements, including lens distortion, focal length and so on from the metadata bundled with the image, allows software to work out the position of the camera viz points of overlap in the images
-•	the intersection of rays then allows us to work out the location of these points in space
+- the intersection of rays then allows us to work out the location of these points in space
-•	resulting point cloud has an arbitrary scale and coordinate frame (ways around this)
+- resulting point cloud has an arbitrary scale and coordinate frame (ways around this):

 DOWNLOAD “MeshLab” OF “blender
 Fills holes to make the model look beautiful
 Sources of other models:
-•	sketchfab.com
+- sketchfab.com
-•	thingverse
+- thingverse
-•	smithsonian (hit the info button on a model for the download options)
+- smithsonian (hit the info button on a model for the download options)

 sfm process
-•	identifies control points that are visible in multiple images (default in agisoft photoscan is 40 000 per image)
+- identifies control points that are visible in multiple images (default in agisoft photoscan is 40 000 per image)
-•	best control points are then matched
+- best control points are then matched
-•	then triangulation (more or less) to work out the relative position & orientation of every image
+- then triangulation (more or less) to work out the relative position & orientation of every image
-•	this is the sparse reconstruction
+- this is the sparse reconstruction

 now dense reconstruction
-•	repeats the process above but for all possible control points
+- repeats the process above but for all possible control points
-•	a 'triangulated irregular network' TIN is generated, a mesh, onto which textures can be mapped using regular graphics software
+- a 'triangulated irregular network' TIN is generated, a mesh, onto which textures can be mapped using regular graphics software

 #Computational Creativity and the ontological meaning of your models